sethstephanz/shell/README.md

 # shell
-Implementation of shell program to interface with kernal
+Implementation of shell program to interface with kernel